Active Certification Period

 Your Certified Leave Management Specialist (CLMS) designation is active for two (2) years from the date you successfully complete the CLMS final exam.
 Both the date you earned your CLMS designation as well as the date your designation expires is included on your CLMS designation certificate.

 Access Your CLMS Designation Certificate

 Log into the DMEC Learning Center.
-Follow the instructions under the “My Designation & Certificate” section to view and download your certificate.
+Select “My Certifications” from the menu.
+Under the “Earned” section, you will see your CLMS certification listed.
+Select the yellow “Print” button to view and download your certificate.